Carole Rhéaume Award

 - Enhancing clinical practice: The nominee demonstrate expertise in reproductive medicine and has enhanced the working environment by identifying critical clinic needs, being a problem solver, generating new ideas or ways of doing things, and being accountable for the success of their clinic.

 - Engaging the general public: The nominee is a strong advocate for patients with infertility and is able to articulate a vision that can inspire and motivate others.
 The nominee has been a key player in educating the public about infertility, increasing general awareness, and/or improving patient access to care.

-There is a formal call for nominations every year in spring and closing on June 30th to assist the Evaluation Committee with formulating their recommendations in time for presentation of the awards at the Annual Meeting.
+There is a formal call for nominations every year to assist the Evaluation Committee with formulating their recommendations in time for presentation of the awards at the Annual Meeting.

 - The nominee must be a registered nurse actively working in a fertility or reproductive endocrinology clinic in Canada and must be a member of the CFAS

 - The nominee must have demonstrated an exemplary contribution in at least one of the aforementioned areas: patient, clinic, or public by identifying a need, initiating a project to answer that need, and contributing significantly to the execution and success of that project

 - Nominators must be members of the CFAS and must respond by June 30

 - The nominator must identify in which area(s) the nominee has made a significant contribution in the previous year and must clearly document what that individual has accomplished and what its impact has been for patients, the clinic or the public